 The VR Awards does not under any circumstances disclose information related to nominees, finalists or winners.
 Additionally, this information is prohibited from being shared with nominees, members of the judging panel, sponsors, partners and the VR Awards sales and marketing team.

-Information on nominees, finalists and winners is segregated and kept confidential as to avoid bias and prejudice pre. during and after te judging process, maintaining integrity throughout the VR Awards.
+Information on nominees, finalists and winners is segregated and kept confidential, so as to avoid bias and prejudice prior to, during and after the judging process, thus maintaining integrity throughout the VR Awards.

 Voting data of judges is confidential.
 This confidentiality policy is in place to prevent third parties from attempting to altering data once disclosed and to discourage public peer pressure in decision making.